ethereum-optimism/optimism/rollup-node.md

    properties][block] may be computed.

 While this process is conceptually a pure function from the L1 chain to the L2 chain, it is in practice incremental.
-The L2 chain changes whenever new L1 blocks (and hence new L2 derivation inputs) are added to the L1 chain, or whenever the L1 chain [re-organizes][reorg].
+The L2 chain is extended whenever new L1 blocks (and hence new L2 derivation inputs) are added to the L1 chain.
+Similarly, the L2 chain re-organizes whenever the L1 chain [re-organizes][reorg].

 Additionally, the rollup node is responsible for [block gossip], i.e. transmitting the L2 blocks it derives over a peer-to-peer network.